MicrosoftDocs/winrt-api/windows.gaming.input.custom/hidgamecontrollerprovider_getfeaturereport_1780258401.md

 ### -param reportBuffer

-The buffer in which to put the report.
-TODO: True?
+The buffer in which the report data is returned.

 ## -remarks

+When using this method for your own custom classes, make sure to pass in a valid report ID that is supported by your device; otherwise, the report buffer will be unchanged.
+Also make sure that your report buffer is the correct size for the type of report that you're requesting.

-The report that you get from this function is the raw, unmodified version in its original format; no parsing is done on it.
+The report that you get from this method is the raw, unmodified version in its original format; no parsing is done on it.

 ## -see-also